lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC supports authentication with signature or static Diffie-Hellman keys in the form of raw public keys (RPK) and public key certificates with the requirements that:

-* Only the Responder SHALL have access to the Responder's private authentication key,

-* Only the Initiator SHALL have access to the Initiator's private authentication key,

 * The Initiator is able to retrieve the Responder's public authentication key using ID_CRED_R,

 * The Responder is able to retrieve the Initiator's public authentication key using ID_CRED_I,